DSpace/RestContract/facets.md

 }
 ```

+Facet properties:

+- `name`: name of the facet
+- `id`: id of the facet
+- `facetType`: type of the facet, e.g. hierarchical, date, text authority
+- `facetLimit`: maximum number of entries on the facet page
+- `minValue`: if configured to expose minimum and maximum values, this is the minimum value
+- `maxValue`: if configured to expose minimum and maximum values, this is the maximum value
+- `openByDefault`: if the facet is meant to be presented initially as opened/active

 Exposed links:

 - `values`: link to the list of values that correspond to the facet

+Status codes:

+- 200 OK: if the facet is found
+- 404 Not found: if the facet doesn't exist, or isn't defined on the provided DiscoveryConfiguration

 ## Linked entities